Aliases for CILP Gene

 GeneCards Summary for CILP Gene

-CILP (Cartilage Intermediate Layer Protein, Nucleotide Pyrophosphohydrolase) is a Protein Coding gene.
-Diseases associated with CILP include lymphangitis and intervertebral disc disease.
-GO annotations related to this gene include alkaline phosphatase activity and nucleotide diphosphatase activity.
+CILP (Cartilage Intermediate Layer Protein) is a Protein Coding gene.
+Diseases associated with CILP include Intervertebral Disc Disease and Osteoarthritis.
+Among its related pathways are RET signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include alkaline phosphatase activity and nucleotide diphosphatase activity.
 An important paralog of this gene is CILP2.

 UniProtKB/Swiss-Prot for CILP Gene